 John: On my first deployment I purchased a Kabar Knife and took it with me everywhere I went as well but I noticed that it was just too big and it always seemed to get in the way.
 The blade was extremely sharp but it was just too bulky.
 Comparing to the Kabar, the Smith and Wesson Extreme Ops is not as sharp as the Kabar but is more convenient as well as tactical as far as the amount of time it takes to get the knife out to use.

 There you have it, you guys.
 A real opinion on what is the best tactical knife from a former Airborne soldier who has been there and back twice.
 If you want the best knife for your son or daughter, get an Extreme Ops from Smith and Wesson.

-John stated that the MSRP for the SWEX2S was $34.95 but, right now, Amazon is selling the knife for considerably less than that!
-This particular model has a 4.5-star rating on Amazon and every other knife in the same product line from Smith and Wesson received a 4 to 5-star rating as well.
+John stated that the MSRP for the Large Special Ops T6061 was near $50 but, right now, Amazon is selling the knife for considerably less than that!
+This particular model has a 5-star rating on Amazon and every other knife in the same product line from Smith and Wesson received a 4 to 5-star rating as well.